The Corporate Legal System of Cyprus

 - Invitation to the public for subscription to its shares is forbidden;

-- There is no minimum Share Capital requirements, although at the time of incorporation a member must have at least one (1) share;
+- There are no minimum Share Capital requirements, although at the time of incorporation a member must have at least one (1) share;

 - The liability of its members is limited to the amount of share capital they have subscribed for;

-Foreign investors mostly use Private Limited Liability Companies as their business vehicle mainly due to Cyprus’ favorable taxation regime, the limited liability of shareholders, the low set up costs and the relatively light corporate governance requirements.
+Foreign investors mostly use Private Limited Liability Companies as their business vehicle mainly due to the robust legal framework of Cyprus, the very attractive tax regime, the security that it provides such as the limited liability of shareholders and therefore the protection of their personal wealth and of course the low set up costs and the relatively light corporate governance requirements.

 Contracts prior to Incorporation